dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/script-tag-helper.md

 See [Script Tag Helper](xref:Microsoft.AspNetCore.Mvc.TagHelpers.ScriptTagHelper) for all the Script Tag Helper attributes, properties, and methods.

+### src

+Address of the external script to use.

 ### asp-append-version

-When `asp-append-version` is specified with a `true` value along with a `src` attribute, a unique version is generated.
+When `asp-append-version` is specified with a `true` value along with a [`src`](https://github.com/dotnet/aspnetcore/blob/main/src/Mvc/Mvc.TagHelpers/src/ScriptTagHelper.cs#L116) attribute, a unique version is generated.

 [!INCLUDE[](~/includes/th_version.md)]